 About Me and Cycasc

-Over time, I have acquired a real broad but deep IT knowledge that helps me not only in my daily life but also in my professional work, as well as when supporting friends and acquaintances.
+Over time, I have acquired a very broad but in-depth IT knowledge that helps me not only in my daily life but also in my professional work, as well as when supporting friends and acquaintances.

 Here is a list of more services I host.
 All of which are for my own use.
 However, it should reflect my dedication and love for IT. ☕